BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 A good way to think of the dialogue timeline files is to picture it like a movie!
 With each line of dialogue as a small scene within that movie.
 The code in the dialogue timeline files gives the game everything necessary to play those scenes, and what element of the scene play when.

-Fun fact, by the way: cutscenes are actually just regular dialogue files!
+Fun fact, by the way: cutscenes are regular dialogue files!
 They switch between lines of dialogue and cinematics—sections of animation without voice lines—to create a given scene.

 This also means that cinematics are sorta like mini cutscenes, including the cinematics for kisses!

-It’s important to note, though—these little scenes within the timeline files aren’t actually played in order.
+It’s important to note, these little scenes within the timeline files aren’t played in order.
 While the timeline itself is like a movie, the game is almost constantly skipping around within it to play the dialogue or cinematic it needs!

 And that’s where the DialogsBinary files come in!
 ####